 Some foods I still reacted to – eggs, walnuts, tomatoes, and flaxseeds (interestingly, all the same foods my children also have sensitivities or full-blown allergies to).
-I suspect my body may never tolerate these foods, unless I address each one specifically using something like NAET.
+I suspect my body has a deeper intolerance to these foods, which I may address on a later date using something like NAET.

 I did not try gluten, dairy, or any grains.
 I have no desire to add those back into my diet at this time.

 Even after making progress by:

 - Changing my diet to the Autoimmune-Protocol (AIP) diet